BongBaesa/BongBaesa/README.md

 📌 Recent grad, continuously learning tech...

-📌 Seeking guru to make me improve!! 🧑‍💻
+📌 Seeking mentor to make me improve!! 🧑‍💻

 📧 Feel free to reach out to me at baesabong@gmail.com or DM me on **Messenger** on m.me/bong.baesa.